zschaeffer/dsp/06-statistics.md

 ###Q4.
 [Think Stats Chapter 5 Exercise 1](statistics/5-1-blue_men.md) (normal distribution of blue men)
 This is a classic example of hypothesis testing using the normal distribution.
 The effect size used here is the Z-statistic.

-As a bonus (optional) step, write out the null hypothesis, alternative hypothesis, critical value for testing, and the associated p-value.
-You will see p-values in virtually every algorithm output during the bootcamp.
-And from this exercise, you will know how the p-value has been computed and its relationship to a distribution.

 ###Q5.
 [Think Stats Chapter 7 Exercise 1](statistics/7-1-weight_vs_age.md) (correlation of weight vs. age)
 In this exercise, you will compute the effect size of correlation.
 Correlation measures the relationship of two variables, and data science is about exploring relationships in data.